Equity mutual funds invest primarily in stocks of several companies. As per the Securities and Exchange Board of India

 Active management from a trusted fund house is necessary before you invest in a fund.
 You must have confidence in the asset management company.
-Ideally, it should also have a clean and long business history of at least say, five years.
-It ensures that the fund has seen all the market cycle of slumps and rally.
+Ideally, the chosen fund house should also have a clean and long business history of at least say, five years.
+It ensures that the fund has seen the market cycles of slump and rally numerous times.

 c.
 Expense ratio

-Expense ratio is the annual expense incurred by funds expressed in percentage of their average net asset, and this is what the mutual funds charge investors for managing money on their behalf.
+is the annual expense incurred by funds, and it is expressed in percentage of their average net asset.
+Expense ratio is what the mutual funds charge investors for managing money on their behalf.

 d.
 Financial ratios

 Sharpe Ratio is an indicator of risk-adjusted return.
-It represents the excess return given by the fund for a given level of risk.
+It represents the excess return provided by the fund for a given level of risk.
 In short, the higher the Sharpe ratio, the better is the risk-adjusted return for that fund.

 5. Top 5 Best Equity Mutual Funds in India

 While selecting a fund, you must analyse the fund from different perspectives.
 Various quantitative and qualitative parameters can be used to arrive at the best equity funds as per your requirements.
 Additionally, you need to keep your financial goals, risk appetite and investment horizon in mind.

 The following table represents the top five large-cap funds in India based on the past five-year returns.
 Investors may choose the funds based on a different investment horizon such as ten-year returns.
 You may include other criteria such as financial ratios as well.

 *The order of funds doesn’t suggest any recommendations.
 Investors may choose the funds as per their goals.
 Returns are subject to change.